Hopefully, everyone has survived the black Friday sales thus far, and if you went shopping for a bargain I hope you got what you wanted.

 In this blog post today on how to increase tips I’m going to write about regulars in restaurants.
-Every restaurant has regulars whether they be the type of regular who will come in once a week, or the regulars who you think you see there every day.
-Apart from frequency of visiting your restaurant there are different types of regulars like:
+Every restaurant has regulars whether they be the type of regular who will come in once a week or the regulars who you think you see there every day.
+Apart from the frequency of visiting your restaurant, there are different types of regulars like:

 - The quiet regulars that come in to eat, have a drink, then leave with minimal interaction.

 - The favorite regulars where all the staff knows their name, are genuine, great fun and tips well.

 - The obnoxious regulars that when they walk in the door, they throw their hands up in the air and shout something like “It’s okay everyone I’m here!” and continues to be loud throughout their stay.